Corned beef hash with poached eggs

-This tasty brunch dish is quick and easy to make.
+This retro dish is quick and easy to make - lovely for both brunch and dinner.

 For the corned beef hash, place the potatoes into a saucepan and cover with water.
 Bring to the boil and simmer until just tender.
 Drain and set aside.